jchack1/web-dev-blog/_posts/2021-05-24-data-structures-2.md

 ### Doubly linked lists

 Regular linked lists could only point forwards, but doubly linked lists can point forwards and backwards.

+You don't just have a pointer to the next node, you also have a pointer to the previous node.

+Like a linked list, there is a head and tail node.
+The first pointer of the head node points to a null value, as well as the second pointer of the tail node.

+BigO efficiency: the same as for linked lists

+Uses - basically whenever you want to go back and forth between things:

+- browser caches
+- undo/redo
+- open recent functionality

+### Dictionaries

+These are also called associated arrays and maps.
+So in Javascript, a dictionary is referred to as a map (not the same as the map function).

+Dictionaries store data in key-value pairs.
+Keys can be any primitive data type.
+Keys must be unique and can only have one value assigned to them.
+This makes it easier and faster to look up values later.
+Values do not have to be unique, however.

+#### Hash tables

+During the lesson on dictionaries the instructor went over hash tables.
+Yet another term I've heard a lot about and never understood.

+Hash tables help you to store keys from a dictionary while cutting down on nil/empty values being taken up in memory.
+A hash function is what assigns keys to locations in memory so they can be retrieved easily later.

+Dictionaries are built on hash tables.

+Ok, back to dictionaries.

+BigO efficiency: in the case of dictionaries, we can't just use the worst case scenario, things get pretty complicated due to hash tables.

+- for the average efficiency, all operations are O(1).
+That is because they are key-value pairs, so it's quick to look up a value based on its key.
+You don't have to spend a lot of time searching through your data structure to perform your operation.

+Dictionaries are overall very useful data structures that can be used in many situations.

+### Conclusion

+That's it for the intermediate data structures.
+The deeper I go into all of this, the more I want to find information on how these all apply to Javascript specifically.
+I'll finish up the rest of the data structures in this course, and find more information on data structures in Javascript.